acherm/acherm.github.io/_posts/2023-08-25-DeepVariabilityReplicability.md

 > While deep software variability often poses challenges to achieving reproducible results, we propose embracing this variability as a pathway to replicate existing studies with more extensive and systematic exploration of hypotheses, methodologies, and analyses.
 > By harnessing deep variability, we can generate more robust, generalizable scientific findings, presenting a fresh perspective for computational science's future.

-It was great to meet the Japanese software engineering community.
+It was great to meet the Japanese software engineering community!